 Introduction of Za’atar in Western Cuisine

-The spice and recipes are so flavorful that American and European chefs took notice of this spice and starting using it in their recipes.
+The spice and recipes are so flavorful that American and European chefs took notice of this spice and started using it in their recipes.
 Have you seen it being used prominently in pasta recipes?
-I love that its being used in marinara recipes.
+I love that it’s being used in marinara recipes.

 To get started, I decided to use it in a simple snack recipe.